 Weeks 1–3

 Typically, you will be discharged home one to five days after surgery.
 You will be expected to stand and sit without assistance and be able to walk using a walker or crutches.
+This stage is crucial in determining the knee replacement recovery time for 70 year old patients as well as older adults.

 You may need help at home with the following, all of which a home care agency can provide: